 Yes.
 Many large project finance mandates use a structured mix of debt and equity to balance repayment sustainability and ownership control.

-In many ₹20–100 Cr funding mandates, the optimal solution is not pure debt or pure equity.
-A calibrated hybrid structure — combining bank loans with equity infusion — improves approval probability while preserving strategic control.
+In many ₹20–100 Cr funding mandates, the optimal solution is not pure debt or pure equity — it is a calibrated hybrid structure that combines bank loans with equity infusion to improve approval probability while preserving strategic control.
+The objective is not to choose one over the other, but to structure the right proportion for the specific risk profile.

 Hybrid structuring becomes necessary when leverage limits restrict borrowing capacity, DSCR weakens under stress testing, or promoter contribution falls below internal bank thresholds.
+In practice, most ₹20–100 Cr mandates that receive sanction involve some form of hybrid calibration — whether acknowledged or not.

 Hybrid models allow promoters to limit dilution while improving capital structure strength.
 The objective is calibrated dilution — not uncontrolled ownership transfer under approval pressure.
+A 15–25% equity stake to a strategic investor may be sufficient to unlock the full debt component, compared to a 51% dilution if the project were equity-funded entirely.